haiyonsei/sys5211_lab0/README.md

 .\cs setup
 ```

-Restart your terminal.
+Then, Restart your terminal!!!
 It is crucial to close and reopen your Command Prompt window for the changes to take effect.

 Install the Almond Kernel: In the new terminal window, run this command to install the Scala kernel for Jupyter.